mihaamiharu/Geometry/README.md

 # Geometry
 ## Problem description
-Users want to calculate length of line on an XY plane
+- Users want to calculate length of line on an XY plane
+- Users want to compare two lines of equality based on its endpoints so they know when two lines are equal

 ## Developement environment setup
 JDK 11